Home > Recipes > Snacks > Chewy Granola Bars (Nut-Free)

 Instructions

 • Melt the butter in a small saucepan.
-Remove from the heat and add brown sugar, honey, and vanilla extract.
+Remove from the heat and add brown sugar, honey, and baking soda (it will bubble up slightly).
 Keep stirring until they are fully dissolved and set aside.

 • In a large mixing bowl, combine all dry ingredients.

-• Add the wet ingredients to the dry ingredients and roughly combine.
+• Add the wet to the dry ingredients and thoroughly combine everything making sure not to overmix the batter.

 Nutrition